FDA Inspections - Best Practices

 - Effective response to 483's and warning letters

-- Impact of FDA's 21st CGMP Initiative on inspections
+- Impact of FDA's 21st CGMP Initiative on

 Target Audience

-- Everybody working in FDA Corporate management
+- Everybody working in corporate management

-- Lab/manufacturing/accounting managers and personnel
+- Lab/manufacturing/accounting managers and

 - Legal departments